Sukuk: Example

 If some "dissolution event" (e.g. destruction of the leased property) had interrupted the payment of rent this would have prompted "the continuation of payments in the form of repurchase price".
-This reduced the risk structure of the sukuk to that (or near that) of conventional bonds, which permits the sukuk to earn the same or close to the same credit ratings that conventional bonds earn.
-Consequently, they are able to be sold at an interest rater lower than they might otherwise, although their transactions costs are higher than conventional bonds because of the creation of SPVs, as well as payment of various jurist and legal fees for structuring the bond issuance.
+This reduces the risk structure of the sukuk to that (or near that) of conventional bonds, which permits the sukuk to earn the same or close to the same credit ratings that conventional bonds earn.
+Consequently, they are able to be sold at an interest rate lower than they might be otherwise, although their transactions costs are higher than conventional bonds because of the creation of SPVs, as well as payment of various jurists' and legal fees for structuring the bond issuance.

 Challenges, criticism and controversy

 Challenges

-According to a 2015 IMF report, the supply of Sukuk, "falls short of demand" and, with some exceptions "issuance takes place without a comprehensive strategy to develop the domestic market".
+According to a 2015 IMF report, the supply of sukuk "falls short of demand" and, with some exceptions, "issuance takes place without a comprehensive strategy to develop the domestic market".

 Sukuk are seen as well-suited for infrastructure financing because of their risk-sharing property could also help fill financing gaps.
 National authorities should, therefore, focus on developing the necessary infrastructure, including promoting true securitization and enhanced clarity over investors' rights, and on stepping up regular sovereign issuance to provide a benchmark for the private sector.
 Increased sovereign issuance should be underpinned by sound public financial management.